-Energy union: secure, sustainable, competitive and affordable energy for Europe
+Energy union: secure, sustainable and affordable energy for Europe

 What is the energy union?